Frequently Asked Questions

 What can I do if I observe someone dumping their used motor oil into a catch basin?

 Dumping used motor oil into any part of the County’s storm drain system is illegal.
 One gallon of motor oil can pollute up to 250,000 gallons of water.
-To report the problem 24 hours/day, 365 days/year, call 209-525-4130.
-All Stanislaus County residents can recycle their used, motor oil free of charge at the County’s Hazardous Waste Facility.
+To report any illegal dumping into the County’s storm drain system, please call Stanislaus County Public Works at 209-525-4130.
+All Stanislaus County residents can recycle their used, motor oil free of charge at the County’s Hazardous Waste Facility located at 1710 Morgan Road, Modesto.

 [TOP]